BioWilko/ncov2019-artic-nf/README.md

 You can avoid just the cloning of the scheme repository to remain on a fixed revision of it over time by passing --schemeRepoURL `file:///path/to/own/clone/of/github.com/artic-network/primer-schemes`.

+If you wish to use a custom primer scheme you can use the --bed and --ref flags (must be provided together) to provide a custom primer scheme bed file and reference fasta.

 ### Nanopore
 #### Nanopolish
 `nextflow run BioWilko/ncov2019-artic-nf [-profile mamba,conda,singularity,docker,slurm,lsf] --nanopolish --prefix "output_file_prefix" --basecalled_fastq /path/to/directory --fast5_pass /path/to/directory --sequencing_summary /path/to/sequencing_summary.txt`